neviaumi/made-in-uk/README.md

 It may error about you need enable project on dashboard, just follow the link and enable the project.

+You need manually enable the Firebase authentication on [firebase dashboard](https://console.firebase.google.com/)

 ```sh
 # For development
 bash ./scripts/deploy.sh development